Having trouble starting a fitness routine? Here are some tips.

 - Heavy gardening

 Concerned about your weight?
-Take our Healthy Weight Assessment to learn whether you’re within an ideal range and how the number may be affecting your life and future.
+Take a quiz to learn whether you’re within an ideal range and how the number may be affecting your life and future.

 About the Author